-If the written lease contains a provision whereby the tenant is advised that automatic notice of eviction is given after the rent is not paid by a certain date, then the tenant may still has 5-days to pay but the landlord need not serve the notice.
+The written lease may contain a provision whereby the tenant is advised that automatic notice of eviction is given after the rent is not paid by a certain date.
+In this case, the tenant may still have 5-days to pay but the landlord need not serve the notice.
 Also, no further written 5-day notices need to be given if a previous one was given during the lease term.

 14-Day Eviction Notice